Your journey through the Airport

 Upon entry to the terminal, all passengers are recommended to use the hand sanitisers immediately available.
 Hand wash and hand sanitiser facilities are also available throughout the terminal.

-PLEASE NOTE that passengers should wear a face covering at all times when passing through the terminal and that it is compulsory to wear face coverings onboard all aircraft.
+Passengers should wear a face covering at all times when passing through the terminal and it is compulsory to wear face coverings onboard all aircraft.
 Face masks can be purchased from vending machines at the Airport for those passengers who do not already have them.

 Passengers are also recommended to check the health procedures in place with their airline in advance of their travel.